 But we don’t live in a perfect world, and legal claims are likely to arise from time to time for many tradesmen.

 The best way to protect yourself is by having the right business insurance policy in place.
 This is particularly important if you operate a small business or you are self-employed.

 Sole trader public liability insurance is a type of public liability insurance that a self-employed tradesman could take out.
 It is probably a worthwhile expense if you work in a potentially dangerous trade.
 Similarly, if you employ people, it is worth investing in employers’ liability insurance to protect against claims from employees.
 It could also be worth considering additional types of cover, like workshop insurance and property maintenance insurance.

 None of these types of insurance will stop claims from happening, but they will add to your peace of mind.

 How to get the right tradesman insurance with Bionic

 Whatever the size or type of your business, Bionic can help you find the right tradesman insurance policy.

-Our experts combine their industry know-how with our unique smart technology to scour the market and find the right cover.
+Our tech-enabled insurance team combine industry know-how with smart technology to help you find the right cover.
 By talking to you and understanding your business, we will ensure that your policy meets the unique needs of your business and protects it from the specific risks it faces.